simonava5/fishers-iris-data/README.md

 75% quartile |	0.3 |	1.5 |	2.3
 Maximum |	0.6 |	1.8 |	2.5

+Histograms illustrate the shape of the distribution of each feature per species.
+This aids the identification of the differences, or lack thereof, between species per feature.
+When exploring differences between classes, I think unstacked histograms per class plotted with the entire distribution in the background more ameniable to interpretation than stacked histograms.

+Initially, I tried to plot a histogram using the pandas .groupby function but this did not produce the expected panel of histograms (identical issue reproted [here](https://stackoverflow.com/questions/45883598/pandas-histogram-df-hist-group-by) on stackoverflow).

 ### Analyses
 #### Comparison across classes